Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.JsonSchema/README.md

 var employee = new Employee { Age = 42, Name = "Caketown" };
 EventData eventData = await serializer.SerializeAsync<EventData, Employee>(employee);

-// the schema Id will be included as a parameter of the content type Console.WriteLine(eventData.ContentType);
+// The schema Id will be included as a parameter of the content type Console.WriteLine(eventData.ContentType);

-// the serialized JSON data will be stored in the EventBody Console.WriteLine(eventData.EventBody);
+// The serialized JSON data will be stored in the EventBody Console.WriteLine(eventData.EventBody);
 ```